On the perturbation of an $L^2$-orthogonal projection: Numerical experiments

 \section{Numerical experiments}

-In section~\ref{sec:main}, we have derived some new perturbation bounds for the $L^{2}$-orthogonal projection onto the column space of a matrix, and compared the new results with the existing ones theoretically.
-In this section, we give two examples to illustrate the differences between the new perturbation bounds and the existing ones.
-In order to show the numerical performance intuitively, we plot some figures of the bounds.
+In Section~\ref{sec:main}, we have developed new perturbation bounds for the $L^{2}$-orthogonal projection onto the column space of a matrix, and compared the new results with the existing ones theoretically.
+In this section, we give two examples to illustrate the differences between the new bounds and the existing ones.
+The first one is in fact the example in~\eqref{Ex0}.

-The first one is actually the example in~\eqref{Ex0}, which is used to illustrate the performances of the new bounds developed in subsections~\ref{subsec:up} and~\ref{subsec:low}.

 \begin{example} \rm Let